State Guide · Meghalaya

 III

-What Non-Tribal Buyers Cannot Do in Meghalaya
+What Non-Tribal Buyers Cannot Do

-Any land within KHADC, JHADC, or GHADC tribal jurisdiction without ADC permission
+Any land within KHADC, JHADC or GHADC tribal jurisdiction without ADC permission

-Approximately 90% of Meghalaya's land.
+This is approximately 90% of Meghalaya's land.
 The ADC permission process is discretionary and not routinely granted to non-tribals.

 Benami arrangements using a tribal person as registered owner